 March and April, as is so often the case with my MS, were a bit of a struggle.
-I did then emerge; only to disappear back under for another week; only now do I seem to be properly afloat again.
+I briefly emerged, disappeared back under again…. then, at last, now, seem to be properly afloat again.

 The fuzzy blurs of vertigo seems to have gone – and this last few days I’ve been bashing out some speed on the bike for the first time in awhile.
 And it feels really good to be back with something akin to strength in my legs.

 Back to health, I’ve just done a 600km ride – the Bryan Chapman Memorial – from Chepstow to Anglesey; and sped around the Welsh Velothon Sportive.
 Summer is beckoning – and I’m no longer banging on my cell door demanding to be let out.

 I’ve long ridden bikes.
 I’ve explored, commuted, travelled and toured.
 But it was only as recently as 2013 that I entered my first “time trial”.
 I turned up on my old steel bike, wearing mountain biking shoes, gym shorts and a kagool.
 I couldn’t really believe what I’d stumbled upon: in, an otherwise completely non-descript A-road lay-by, there was a collection of lyra-clad riders warming-up on static rollers.
 They had bikes that looked like shining carbon spaceships, wore weird pointy helmets and had gnarly body shapes that looked like snakes.
 I might have been imagining it, but even their faces seemed streamlined and honed.
 The organiser encouraged me to remove my billowing waterproof before I started, but didn’t like the thought of riding through drizzle, so I parachuted my way round the course as young whippets shot past, tucked into their aero positions.